rubenhm/rubenhm.github.io/assets/docs/Ruben_Hernandez-Murillo-Resume.md

 2000-Present
 :   _Federal Reserve Bank of St. Louis._

-+   Served as analyst in the Federal Reserve System's _Comprehensive Capital Analysis and Review_ (CCAR).
++   Served as analyst in the Federal Reserve System’s _Comprehensive Capital Analysis and Review_ (CCAR).
 (2012-2014)
-+   Chaired Federal Reserve System's  _Committee on Regional Analysis_; organized its _Annual Conference_.
++   Chaired Federal Reserve System’s  _Committee on Regional Analysis_; organized its _Annual Conference_.
 (2013-2014)
 +   Coordinated the St. Louis District's _Beige Book_.
 (2002-2014)
-+   Briefed the Bank's President on current economic conditions in the St. Louis District.
++   Briefed the Bank’s President on current economic conditions in the St. Louis District.
 (2002-2014)
-+   Traveled across the St. Louis District to inform the Boards of Directors of the Bank's branches and industry and community leaders on regional economic conditions.
++   Traveled across the St. Louis District to inform the Boards of Directors of the Bank’s branches and industry and community leaders on regional economic conditions.
 (2000-2013)

 1994-1995
 :   _ITAM, CAIE (Center for Economic Research and Analysis)._ Junior researcher.